autopkg/seansgm-recipes/README.md

-#AutoPkg Recipes for Absolute Manage
+#AutoPkg Recipes for LANrev (formerly Absolute Manage)

+I will update this page shortly with correct info

 Absolute Manage have provided a guide to [install](http://forums.absolute.com/kb.php?a=1062&hilit=autopkg)